+Attachment A

-Attachment I Business Associate Data Security Requirements
+Business Associate Data Security Requirements

-I. Personnel Controls
+1. Personnel Controls

 - A. Employee Training.
-All workforce members who assist in the performance of functions or activities on behalf of DHCS, or access or disclose DHCS PHI or PI must complete information privacy and security training, at least annually, at Business Associate's expense.
+All workforce members who assist in the performance of functions or activities on behalf of the Department, or access or disclose Department PHI or PI must complete information privacy and security training, at least annually, at Contractor's expense.
 Each workforce member who receives information privacy and security training must sign a certification, indicating the member's name and the date on which the training was completed.
-These certifications must be retained for a period of six (6) years following contract termination. - B. Employee Discipline.
+These certifications must be retained for a period of six (6) years following termination of this Agreement. - B. Employee Discipline.
 Appropriate sanctions must be applied against workforce members who fail to comply with privacy policies and procedures or any provisions of these requirements, including termination of employment where appropriate. - C. Confidentiality Statement.
-All persons that will be working with DHCS PHI or PI must sign a confidentiality statement that includes, at a minimum, General Use, Security and Privacy Safeguards, Unacceptable Use, and Enforcement Policies.
-The statement must be signed by the workforce member prior to access to DHCS PHI or PI.
+All persons that will be working with Department PHI or PI must sign a confidentiality statement that includes, at a minimum, General Use, Security and Privacy Safeguards, Unacceptable Use, and Enforcement Policies.
+The statement must be signed by the workforce member prior to access to Department PHI or PI.
 The statement must be renewed annually.
-The Contractor shall retain each person's written confidentiality statement for DHCS inspection for a period of six (6) years following contract termination. - D. Background Check.
-Before a member of the workforce may access DHCS PHI or PI, a thorough background check of that worker must be conducted, with evaluation of the results to assure that there is no indication that the worker may present a risk to the security or integrity of confidential data or a risk for theft or misuse of confidential data.
-The Contractor shall retain each workforce member's background check documentation for a period of three (3) years following contract termination.
+The Contractor shall retain each person's written confidentiality statement for Department inspection for a period of six (6) years following termination of this Agreement. - D. Background Check.
+Before a member of the workforce may access Department PHI or PI, a background screening of that worker must be conducted.
+The screening should be commensurate with the risk and magnitude of harm the employee could cause, with more thorough screening being done for those employees who are authorized to bypass significant technical and operational security controls.
+The Contractor shall retain each workforce member's background check documentation for a period of three (3) years.

-II.
-Technical Security Controls
+2. Technical Security Controls